 A work-related injury can occur in a split second, but the ramifications can last a lifetime.
-At Berman More Gonzalez, Attorneys at Law in Santa Ana, California, we understand the new workers' compensation laws and will work tirelessly to get our clients the best medical care they need.
-Whether our client is a construction worker who fell off scaffolding, an office worker with carpal tunnel syndrome, a delivery driver involved in a car accident or a factory worker whose back was strained in an industrial accident, Santa Ana work comp claim attorney Keith P. More from Berman More Gonzalez, Attorneys at Law cares.
+At Berman More Gonzalez, Attorneys at Law in Irvine, California, we understand the new workers' compensation laws and will work tirelessly to get our clients the best medical care they need.
+Whether our client is a construction worker who fell off scaffolding, an office worker with carpal tunnel syndrome, a delivery driver involved in a car accident or a factory worker whose back was strained in an industrial accident, Irvine work comp claim attorney Keith P. More from Berman More Gonzalez, Attorneys at Law cares.

 Aggressive Workers' Compensation Lawyers Handling Cases In All Surrounding Areas In Orange County